 Consistency is crucial for a CV to be reviewed and understood quickly.
 Organize information into categories.
-Include the same information for each entry in each category; for example, if you include the location of your undergraduate institution, be sure to include location in your medical school’s description as well.
+Include the same information for each entry in each category; for example, if you include the location of your undergraduate institution, be sure to include the location in your medical school’s description as well.

 If schooling is presented in chronological order, do the same with your employment history, publications, and any other referenced category.
 Present the descriptions of each category in a consistent manner as well; for example, job titles in bold style under employment history mean that the titles in a volunteering category should be bold as well.

-Instructions on how to order the categories in your CV vary, but as a physician your education is so crucial to your candidacy that placing it first often makes sense.
+Instructions on how to order the categories in your CV vary, but as a physician, your education is so crucial to your candidacy that placing it first often makes sense.
 Consistency of information and how that information is presented will go a long way toward ensuring ease of use.

 4. Make it Flawless